teociaps/SwaggerUI.Themes/README.md

 ## Features

 - _New Themes_: enhances the Swagger documentation interface with different themes, including a default style that retains the classic Swagger UI appearance and new modern styles.
+See samples [here](/src/AspNetCore.SwaggerUI.Themes#available-themes).
 - _Seamless Integration_: simply install the package and add the style parameter to the existing method used for SwaggerUI.

-## Themes

-There are a few themes available for your Swagger UI:

-### Default Styles

-- __Dark__: offers a simple dark-themed interface, maintaining the classic Swagger UI layout;
-- __Forest__: inspired by the colors of a forest, this theme brings a natural and vibrant feel to your documentation;
-- __DeepSea__: inspired by the depths of the sea, this theme features cool blues and deep greens for a tranquil and immersive experience.

-> [!NOTE]
-> The light style is not in this list because it's just the default one used by Swagger UI; to use that you don't need this library.

-### Modern Styles

-- __Light__: offers a modern, light-themed interface that overrides some aspects of the default Swagger UI;
-- __Dark__: provides a sleek, dark-themed interface for a more modern look and feel.

 ## Supported .NET Versions